tinitiateprime/python/python-object-oriented-programming/oop-inheritance/oop_inheritance.md

 # Create a child class object
 objA = xChild()
 objA.func1()

-# Output: This is parent class
+# OUTPUT: This is parent class
 #         This is child class
 ```